lejinvarghese/spotify-recommender/README.md

 # spotify-recommender
-Recommender systems on Spotify streaming sessions
+Recommender system to predict tracks for Spotify sessions